Master Agreement (E204CW)

 b.
 The ArcGIS Engine for Windows/Linux extensions shall not be used in combination with ArcGIS Desktop Software to run ArcGIS Engine Value-Added Applications.
 A single user can have multiple ArcGIS Engine Value-Added Applications installed on 1 computer for use only by that end user.

 24. Software may be used only for the purposes of development, testing, and demonstration of a prototype Value-Added Application and creating map caches.
-Value-Added Applications and map caches can be used with Staging and Deployment ArcGIS Enterprise servers.
+Customer may use Value-Added Applications and map caches with ArcGIS Enterprise Staging Server Licenses and Deployment Server Licenses.
 Software and Data may be installed on multiple computers for use by any ArcGIS Developer Subscribers with Builder or higher plan subscriptions; all other Software is licensed as a Single Use License.

-26. A Personal Edition geodatabase is restricted to 10 gigabytes of Customer's data.
+26. The geodatabase is restricted to 10 gigabytes of Customer's data.

 28. Use is limited to 10 concurrent end users of applications other than ArcGIS Enterprise Workgroup or ArcGIS GIS Server Workgroup applications.
 This restriction includes use of ArcGIS Desktop Software, ArcGIS Engine Software, and third-party applications that connect directly to any ArcGIS Enterprise Workgroup or ArcGIS GIS Server Workgroup geodatabase.
 There are no limitations on the number of connections from web applications.